ezpaarse-project/bibliomap/services/vue-viewer/README.md

 ## Information card

 It is possible to fully customize the information card that appears as a drawer to the right of the page by default.
-To do so, you need to change the "InformationContent" component, located inside the information-components folder.
+To do so, you need to change the "InformationContent" component in src/components/information-components/, located inside the information-components folder.
 You can also use the customizable text files to write text in your information card.
 To do so, visit the [vue-i18n documentation page](https://vue-i18n.intlify.dev/).